 Watch this time-lapse video to see me follow one of Casey’s paintings and listen to some of the musings of my mind while I’m creating an oil portrait painting.

-Time-lapse Video Showing My Portrait Painting Experiment
+Watch My Time-lapse Video of the Portrait Painting Experiment Below

 Creating Paintings With Meaning